 When reviewing the Discounts, Credits, Rebates and Waivers set out in this Module C2 please ensure you review not only the content in the tables below and also the Master Campaign Terms in Part D.

 […]

+The details and conditions in section C2.6 apply in respect of the TC-1 Pricing Refresh and Rebalance Discount in Part A.

+C2.6 TC-1 Pricing Refresh and Rebalance Discount

+C2.6.1 Discount

+Subject to the terms of this section C2.6 , the recurring Charges per Billing Period for the AVC TC-1 Product Component supplied during the term of this discount are: